sroy66/icd/README.md

 Use libgphoto2 to capture images using compatible cameras and expose certain functionality over a REST API as a service.

+The API is generated from RAML and can be viewed [here](doc/api/API.md).

 ## Setup

 ### Fedora